 Our first trip to Prince Edward Island (“PEI”) was in 1998 (a few weeks shy of my older daughter’s 2nd birthday) and by the end of our stay we had fallen in love with the island.
-We have returned a half dozen times since and always stay in the Cavendish region along the island’s north shore.
+We continued to visit over the years and have now vacationed on the island a total of 10 times (9 of them with kids) and always stay in the Cavendish region along the island’s north shore.

 Cavendish is located on the north shore of Prince Edward Island and can be reached by land over the Confederation Bridge from New Brunswick, by sea using the car ferry from Nova Scotia or by air with a flight into Charlottetown.
 The area appeals to visitors who want active vacations as well as those who just want to relax.
 It’s also the region of the province that attracts the most families because of the beaches, Anne of Green Gables, and the multitude of attractions that have sprung up for families.

 The Cavendish region has plenty of accommodation options for families to choose from ranging from country inn resorts to cottage rentals to campgrounds.
 My personal philosophy is “once you find something you like, you stick with it” – so we have stayed at Kindred Spirits Country Inn & Cottages on each of our 7 visits to the area.